 Andrew Rosinski

-His work has been presented at the Museum of the Moving Image (New York), the Museum of Contemporary Art Chicago, the Granoff Center for the Creative Arts at Brown University, Doc Films at the University of Chicago, Hardcore Art Book Fair (Mexico City), Bangkok Arts and Culture Centre, and MoMA PS1 (Printed Matter's NYABF).
-He is a recipient of the Propeller Grant (Andy Warhol Foundation for the Visual Arts), the founder of DINCA and DINCA Vision Quest, and currently lives and works in Brooklyn, New York.
+His work has been presented at the Museum of the Moving Image (New York), the Museum of Contemporary Art Chicago, the Granoff Center for the Creative Arts at Brown University, Doc Films at the University of Chicago, Hardcore Art Book Fair (Mexico City, Mexico), Bangkok Arts and Culture Centre (Bangkok, Thailand), Secret Riso Club (New York), and MoMA PS1 (Printed Matter's NYABF, New York).
+He is a recipient of the Propeller Grant (Andy Warhol Foundation for the Visual Arts), the founder of DINCA and DINCA VQ, and currently lives and works in Brooklyn, New York.

 Social